apache/trafficcontrol/docs/source/api/steering_id_targets_targetID.rst

 .. deprecated:: 1.1
 	Use the ``target`` query parameter of a ``GET`` request to the :ref:`to-api-steering-id-targets` endpoint instead.

-Get a single target for a specific STEERING Delivery Service.
+Get a single target for a specific STEERING :term:`Delivery Service`.

 :Auth.
 Required: Yes
 :Roles Required: None